-- 2. Guidelines for Junior Horse Shows (http://web.aces.uiuc.edu/vista/pdf_pubs/HORSGUID.PDF) and the following rules govern the show.
+Guidelines for Junior Horse Shows (http://web.aces.uiuc.edu/vista/pdf_pubs/HORSGUID.PDF) and the following rules govern the show.
 Bureau County 4-H is not a member of the USA Equestrian or the American Quarter Horse Association; these organizations' rulebooks are used as guidelines only in cases not covered by 4-H rules.
 4-Hers and their families are encouraged to familiarize themselves with these rules prior to the show.
-Printed copies are available at the Extension office. - 3.
-It is the 4-Her's responsibility to familiarize himself/herself with specific class requirements concerning attire, tack and class routine.
-4-Hers who do not comply with specific class requirements for attire, tack, and class routine will be marked down one ribbon grade see general rules.